PALLIATIVE CARE JOURNEY

 Will using a fan help my breathlessness ?

-When breathlessness you may instinctively go to an open door or window to 'get some fresh air'.
-Research has shown that in a similar way a cool draught of air from a handheld fan can reduce the feeling of breathlessness : Using a hand held fan to manage breathlessness
+When breathlessness you may instinctively go to an open door or window to ‘get some fresh air’.
+Research has shown that in a similar way a cool draught of air from a handheld fan can reduce the feeling of breathlessness.
+Watch this video produced by Cambridge University Hospitals, UK.

 Breathing Techniques and Exercises